A Mind that Knows How to Be Grateful Knows Inner Peace

 We’ll show you how.

-The mind that knows how to be grateful and quiet inner noise
+The mind that knows how to be grateful can be free from inner noise

 By mental “noise,” we mean the psychological mechanisms that make us obsess over the past.
-We’re talking about the ones that feed those limited beliefs that we repeat over and over: “I can’t,” “I should have done this,” “I should have said that” or “I’ll never be able to.”
+We’re talking about the ones that feed those limited beliefs that we repeat over and over.
+Thoughts such as: “I can’t,” “I should have done this,” “I should have said that” or “I’ll never be able to.”

 Each of us has lived with these internal processes for awhile.
 Stress or anxiety that persists for weeks or months generates a lot of mental noise that, little by little, destroys your ability to be happy.